Thermal evolution of dark matter and gravitational-wave production in the early universe from a symplectic glueball model: Interpretation as a model for dark matter and gravitational-wave production

-The generation of gravitational waves can be described by the (linearized) Einstein equation for tensor perturbations in a Friedmann background; following the notations and conventions of ref.~\cite{Caprini:2010xv}, and writing the metric as $ds^2=a^2(t)\left(-dt^2+d{\mathbf x}^2\right)$, the equation
+The generation of gravitational waves can be described by the (linearized) Einstein equation for tensor perturbations in a Friedmann background; following the notations and conventions of ref.~\cite{Caprini:2010xv}, and writing the metric as $ds^2=a^2(t)\left(-dt^2+d{\mathbf x}^2\right)$, one has

 where dots denote derivatives with respect to the conformal time, $G$ is the gravitational constant, $\rho$ is the background cosmological energy density, $\Pi_\pm$ are the tensor helicity modes of the (dimensionless) anisotropic stress sourcing the gravitational waves, and $h_\pm$ represent the helicity modes of the gravitational waves.

-There are different mechanisms, that could be involved in the production of gravitational waves (see, for example, ref.~\cite[section 8]{Caprini:2018mtu} for a review): the simplest of these is the collision of true-vacuum bubbles~\cite{Kosowsky:1991ua, Kamionkowski:1993fg, Huber:2008hg}.
-Bubbles expanding in a thermal medium, however, are subject to friction: this slows them down to an approximately constant speed, and the energy transferred to the plasma generates sound waves, which can be another source of gravitational waves~\cite{Hogan:1986qda, Espinosa:2010hh, Hindmarsh:2013xza, Hindmarsh:2015qta, Hindmarsh:2017gnf}.
-In addition, the bubble-merging process can also induce hydrodynamic turbulence, which is also a potential source of gravitational waves~\cite{Kosowsky:2001xp, Dolgov:2002ra, Caprini:2006jb, Gogoberidze:2007an, Kahniashvili:2008pe, Kahniashvili:2009mf}.
+The production of gravitational waves can take place through different mechanisms (see, for example, ref.~\cite[section 8]{Caprini:2018mtu} for a review): the simplest of these is the collision of true-vacuum bubbles~\cite{Kosowsky:1991ua, Kosowsky:1992vn, Kamionkowski:1993fg, Caprini:2007xq, Huber:2008hg, Gould:2021dpm}.
+Bubbles expanding in a thermal medium, however, are subject to friction: the latent heat released in the phase transition pushes the bubbles to expand, but their interaction with the plasma constituents opposes this expansion~\cite{Weir:2017wfa}.
+When the two forces are balanced, the bubble walls slow down to an approximately constant speed, and the energy transferred to the plasma generates sound waves, which can be another source of gravitational waves~\cite{Hogan:1986qda, Espinosa:2010hh, Hindmarsh:2013xza, Hindmarsh:2015qta, Hindmarsh:2016lnk, Hindmarsh:2017gnf, Hindmarsh:2019phv}.
+In addition, the bubble-merging process can also induce hydrodynamic turbulence, which is another potential source of gravitational waves~\cite{Kosowsky:2001xp, Dolgov:2002ra, Caprini:2006jb, Gogoberidze:2007an, Kahniashvili:2008pe, Kahniashvili:2009mf, Caprini:2009yp, Auclair:2022jod}.